hundredrabbits/thebook/north_pacific_logbook.md

 Woke up after heaving-to again for the night.
 The wind rose, and it was too hard to steer.
 We broke our heave-to and motored east, in calm conditions.
 Today promises favorable winds.
 Finally!
 We have finished all of our Japanese sliced bread.
 We bought many loaves before leaving, so we'd have something easy to eat in the beginning.
 Now, we switch to cereal and oatmeal.

 ##### 0600
 The wind turned and rose to a pleasant strength.
-Sailing is nice now, the waves coming from a new direction flatten the monster waves from the previous day, like a giant hand smoothing out wrinkles.
+Sailing is nice now, new waves are coming in to flatten the monsterous waves of the previous day, like giant hands smoothing out wrinkles.

-Had early ramen, as both of us were very, very hungry.
-This may be because we've only been eating 1-2 small meals a day.
-It was so good.
-Both of us craved this salty, spicy dish.
+We had ramen, both of us were very, very hungry.
+This may be caused by eating only small meals.
+It was so good; both of us craved a salty and spicy dish.

 ##### 1100
-Devine cleaned mold from the walls.
-The umeshu has left stains all over everything.
+Devine cleaned mold off the walls.
+The exploding bottle of umeshu has left stains all over everything.
 We cleaned up most of it on the day of the accident, but we keep finding hidden patches.
-Behind the radar, in the cracks of the navigation table, on the ceiling etc. We've no way of warming or airing the cabin currently, as all of the hatches have to stay shut because of salt water spray.
-Now that we no longer have a dodger, keeping the companionway door shut is even more important.
+Behind the radar, around the navigation table, on the ceiling etc. We currentl have no way of warming or airing the cabin currently, as all of the hatches have to stay shut because of salt-water spray.
+And now that we no longer have a dodger, keeping the companionway door shut is even more important.
 Like a lion in the brush, hunting prey, the rabbit waves keep low until a window opens, and then... they pounce!

 My ribs hurt a lot today.
-I took an Ibuprofen to quiet the pain, which comes and goes.
+I took a pain killer to quiet the pain, which comes and goes.
 I sleep in a seated position most times, and I try not to lift anything heavy.

 ##### 1900
-Wind rose from the south, with big seas.
+The wind rose from the south, with big seas.
 We reefed the jib, put the third reef in our main.
 We are wondering if we should heave-to, as the waves are once again, monstrous.
 The GRIB files were wrong for this area, and we're worried it'll get much worse.
 We decided to push on, even if steering is challenging.
 We are at 163°E and want to get past 165°E as soon as possible.

 \newpage